mickmuzac/tick.io/README.md

 * description: The init event is fired locally only for the client that has successfully connected to the server.
 * example: Client A connects, client A recieves the init event.

+####start
+* description: The start event is fired after the desired number of remote connections (default: 0) is established.
+* example: If the desired number of connections is 3 and clients A and B are connected, then clients A, B, and C will receive the start event after client C connects.
+If client D later connects, then only client D will receive the start event.

 ####tick
 * description: The tick event is fired at specified time intervals.
 It enables a client to send data to remote clients at a predictable rate.